Plastic Wastes: The silent killer Nigerians love

-While the Bill, which has since not been signed into law by the President, proffered alternative – paper bag in place of plastic – it criminalises The sale of anything in plastic, its manufacture and importation.
+While the Bill, which has since not been signed into law by the President, proffered alternative – paper bag in place of plastic – it criminalises The sale of anything in plastic, its manufacture, and importation.
 It is, however, silent on what happens to the existing plastic in the environment or what use they can be put to.
-Activists also kicked against the use of paper bag as an alternative as it is also a threat to the ecosystem, considering its potential for contributing to deforestation.
+Activists also kicked against the use of paper bags as an alternative as it is also a threat to the ecosystem, considering its potential for contributing to deforestation.

-A recent study reveals that approximately 4,390,000 tons of ethylene polymers (polyethylene, ethylene-vinyl acetate copolymers and other polymers of ethylene) – raw materials for plastic making were imported into Nigeria between 1996 and 2014.
+A recent study reveals that approximately 4,390,000 tons of ethylene polymers (polyethylene, ethylene-vinyl acetate copolymers, and other polymers of ethylene) – raw materials for plastic making were imported into Nigeria between 1996 and 2014.

 This means that about 30 per cent of plastic was imported in its primary form, accounting for 19 per cent of total plastics imported during this period, says the report that took inventory of plastic imports in Nigeria.

-These plastics are used in the production of supermarket bags, plastic bottles, medicine jars, combs, rope, carpet, plastic film, garbage cans, furniture, fertilizer bags, refuse sacks, irrigation pipes and some bottle caps.
+These plastics are used in the production of supermarket bags, plastic bottles, medicine jars, combs, rope, carpet, plastic film, garbage cans, furniture, fertilizer bags, refuse sacks, irrigation pipes, and some bottle caps.
 And all these products are abundantly present in Nigeria.

-Environmental experts say these products are in high demand and are increasingly used, and consequently large quantities have been dumped as waste.
+Environmental experts say these products are in high demand and are increasingly used, and consequently, large quantities have been dumped as waste.

-Of the first 20 countries with the worst plastic waste management in the world, Nigeria ranks 11th with 0.52 million metric tonnes of poorly managed plastic waste per year, Chigozie Chikere, lecturer at the Institute of Maritime Studies, University of Lagos says.
+Of the first 20 countries with the worst plastic waste management in the world, Nigeria ranks 11th with 0.52 million metric tonnes of poorly managed plastic waste per year, Chigozie Chikere, a lecturer at the Institute of Maritime Studies, University of Lagos says.